Pets aren’t just for Christmas. ¡Merry Christmas!

 So as not to fall into error, consider these next points:

 - The eyes are the most distant parts of the horizontal axis.
-They’re really prominent, unlike human eyes, which are surrounded by flesh and under the eyebrows.
+They’re really prominent, unlike human eyes, which are under the eyebrows and surrounded by flesh.

 - Greyhounds have a split line in the middle of the face, as a result of the nasal septum.
 In addition, they have big muscles on the cranium, divided in two, like the cerebral hemispheres.

 - Their lower jaw doesn’t bulge out on the sides, but it goes inwards.
 That will make you draw the lines from the eyes inwards, unlike in a human face, where the lower jaw is put on the same level as the cheekbones.

 After defining all of the details on the head, you can continue with the rest of the body.
 Believe it or not, greyhounds have a really long, narrow neck.
 This becomes more evident when they sit, so don’t be afraid to make a really long neck.
 I took the opportunity to model a little bit open mouth and a tongue, with a little bit of lip-smacking.